 Some days the thought of a fancy or complicated dinner is just too much – usually once a week for us!
-Mum’s tired, kids are tied and there’s nothing wrong with something easy once in a while.
-So, if even the thought of doing something like chicken schnitzel for dinner feels too much some days, here are some ideas to get dinner over the line with minimal fuss.
+Mum’s tired, kids are tired and there’s nothing wrong with something easy once in a while.
+So, if even the thought of doing something like chicken schnitzel for dinner feels too much some days, here are some ideas to get dinner on the table with minimal fuss.

 ‘Whatever mum or dad can find in the kitchen’ plates

 The fancy name for this is a tasting plate.
 But we all know what this really is – a hodge podge of whatever mum or dad can find in the kitchen!
 This is one of our most favourite dinners, particularly when kids often have a full meal at daycare or are hot and bothered from a big day at school.

 - Latina Fresh pasta squares – we get the kids ravioli squares

 - lavosh bread toasted to make it crisp with some hummus

 - smoked chicken breast – it’s not cheap but the kids like it.
 You buy it vac packed from supermarkets.